silverstripe/silverstripe-activedirectory/docs/en/developer.md

 ## Debugging

 There are certain parts of his module that have debugging messages logged.
 You can configure logging to receive these via email, for example.
-In your `mysite/_config.php`:

-	SS_Log::add_writer(new SS_LogEmailWriter('my@email.com'), SS_Log::DEBUG, '<=');
+For more information on this topic see [Logging and Error Handling](https://docs.silverstripe.org/en/4/developer_guides/debugging/error_handling/) in the developer documentation.

 ### SAML debugging

 To enable some very light weight debugging from the 3rd party library set the `debug` to true

-	SAMLConfiguration:
+    SilverStripe\ActiveDirectory\Services\SAMLConfiguration:
       debug: true

 In general it can be tricky to debug what is failing during the setup phase.
 The SAML protocol error message as quite hard to decipher.